Linaro/website/Linaro.org/groups/LNG/README.md

 The portfolio, investment direction, themes, initiatives and value streams for LNG engineering activity are reviewed, approved/rejected and managed by the [LNG Steering Committee](https://wiki.linaro.org/LNG-SC) and [TSC](https://wiki.linaro.org/TSC/).
 The LNG engineering team is currently focused on delivery of the OpenDataPlane product.
 The current mix of LNG engineering activities includes:

-- networking related Linux features (crypto offloads, Huge Pages, eBPF...)
+- Networking related Linux features (crypto offloads, Huge Pages, eBPF...)
 - Time Sensitive Networking (network stack evolutions and drivers)
 - Real-time and isolation use cases and requirements for LSK-rt
 - Serviceability such as (kprobes, uprobes, performance counters in user space...)